MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/task-mgmt-assign-lists.md

 ## Start the task list assignment process

+Before start, make sure you have created a task list following steps in [Create task lists and add tasks](task-mgmt-create-lists.md).
 To start the process of assigning a task list, follow these steps.

 1. Go to **Retail and Commerce \> Task management \> Task management administration**.
 1. Select the task list to assign.